 FOAM INSULATION BENEFITS

 For decades, fiberglass insulation was the material of choice to insulate homes.
 Blown fiberglass was often used for the attic and fiberglass batts were used for wall cavities, ceilings, and pretty much everything else.
-But fiberglass only has an R-Value of 3 per inch, wont stop air movement and does not work when wet.
-Enter spray foam insulation, the super insulation with the highest R-Value of 7 per inch and all these additional benefits: • Stops air / moisture leakage • Reduces drafts • Save on energy costs • Reduce monthly utility bills • Keeps dust and pollen out • Strengthens structures (CC) • Reduces Noise Infiltration (OC)
+But fiberglass only has an R-Value of 3-3.5 per inch.
+This will not stop air movement and does not work when wet.
+When you insulate with Spray Foam Insulation not only does it have the highest R-Value of 6.9 per inch and there are many other benefits that are not present with other types of insulation.

 Prevents Air, Moisture and Gas Infiltration

 Studies have shown that as much as 40% of a building’s total energy loss is due to air infiltration.
 Traditional fiberglass insulation is only stapled or placed into the wall cavities and does not seal the stud and wall cavities from end to end, or top to bottom.
 Air infiltration can pass through these gaps, making it far less efficient than SPF.
 SPF not only adheres to, but forms to the walls and floors to create a tight seal and insulating barrier that stops this air leakage.
 SPF also boasts the highest R-value per inch than any other commercial material, (upwards of R-6.9, compared with Fiberglass at R-3.5 at best) making your home more comfortable and less expensive to heat in the winter, and cool in the summer.